munas-git/BankCampaign-Propensity/README.md

 ## Final Observations

 - The propensity model provides actionable insights for resource allocation and campaign design, enabling the bank to focus efforts on clients most likely to convert.
-- Regular calibration and monitoring are essential to adapt to changing customer behaviors and market conditions.
+- Regular calibration and monitoring are essential to adapt to changing customer behaviours and market conditions.
 - Combining data-driven targeting with thoughtful A/B testing will maximise marketing ROI and customer satisfaction.

 **NOTE**: This entire analysis is part of my weekly series in efforts to **demystify applied statistical techniques through real-world, project-driven examples**, making concepts like propensity modelling, causal inference, and evaluation metrics more accessible to practitioners of all backgrounds.